cloudmesh/cloudmesh-cloud/README.md

 # Cloudmesh cm v4

 * <https://github.com/cloudmesh-community/cm>

-to coordinate the assignment.
-This assignment can be useful for your projects and reused for your projects to conduct benchmarks on remote machines.
-The online and residential classes can be used to ask questions and work on this in person.

-# Cloudmesh v4

 The goal is to have a configuration file in which we add a number of computers that you can use to execute tasks via ssh calls remotely.
 We